yam-ai/yamflow-doc/pipelining.rst

 Introduction
 ============
-The first swimlane in :numref:`yamflowchart` illustrates the Pipelining workstream.
+The first swimlane in :numref:`yamflowchart` illustrates the Pipelining work stream.
-The Pipelining work stream prepares the data sets and data streams for ML modeling, training, and inference.
+In this stream, the data engineer prepares the data sets for ML modeling, training, and inference.
 The activities are summarized in the following table.